LYxiaotai/MDIC3/README.md

 ##### usage2:

-* choose to first import the GRN results calculated by other methods and then calculate cell-cell communication results.
+* choose to import the GRN calculated by other methods or tools and then infer cell-cell communications using MDIC3.

 ``` python